benfixit/catholic_hymnbook/content/we-shall-go-up-with-joy.md

 ---
 id: 416
-title: We Shall Go Up With Joy
+title: We Shall Go Up With Joy (Psalm 122)
 ---

 _Chorus:_